cdapio/tigon/tigon-examples/README.md

-Contains sample flows for Tigon
+Contains sample applications for Tigon

-In order to build the sample flows, invoke the following Maven command.
+In order to build the examples, invoke the following Maven command.

 mvn clean package